 What is a CPG?

 Clinical Practice Guidelines contain research informed recommendations on how to diagnose and treat a medical or psychiatric condition.
-This site explores the CPG For Patients at Risk for Suicide.
+This site explores the CPG for Patients at Risk for Suicide.

 What is the VA/DoD Clinical Practice Guideline for Patients at Risk for Suicide?

 The VA/DoD CPG for Patients at Risk for Suicide uses evidence-based information to guide health care providers in screening, evaluation, treatment, and case management.
-It provides clinical practice recommendations for the care of service members and Veterans at risk for suicide, as well as, guidance to inform specialty referrals.
+It provides clinical practice recommendations for the care of service members and Veterans at risk for suicide, as well as guidance to inform specialty referrals.

 How can this site help apply the CPG's recommendations in practice?